JurgenHonest/Roman---Numerical-Converter/README.md

 i.
 This arrow function performs the conversion of a number to its Roman numeral equivalent.<br>
 ii.
 It uses an array romanEquivalences, which stores Roman numeral symbols and their corresponding integer values (like M for 1000, D for 500, etc.).<br>
 iii.
 A forEach loop iterates through this array:<br>
  &nbsp; a.
-It repeatedly subtracts the largest possible Roman numeral value from the input and appends the corresponding Roman numeral symbol to the conversion array.<br>
+It repeatedly subtracts the largest possible Roman numeral value from the input and appends&nbsp; the corresponding Roman numeral symbol to the conversion array.<br>
  &nbsp; b.
 The result is joined into a string and returned.
 ### 3. checkInput Function:
 i.
 This function is triggered when the user clicks the "Convert" button.<br>